SalonenTeemu/continuous-development-and-deployment/README.md

 # continuous-development-and-deployment

-Repository for the TUNI course COMP.SE.140: Continuous Development and Deployment - DevOps assignments and exercises.
+This repository contains my solutions to course assignments and exercises for the TUNI course "COMP.SE.140: Continuous Development and Deployment - DevOps".